The Problem

 ONTO is the exit from the spiral.
 Not more protocols.
 Education.
 Not more restrictions.
 Capabilities.
 The model doesn't need a cage.
 It needs a curriculum.

 And this is only the beginning.
-ONTO is building toward something larger: an operating system for AI intelligence — from API today, to embedded in robots and medical devices, to AI that builds its own verified knowledge base.
+ONTO is building toward something larger: an epistemic discipline layer for AI — from API today, to embedded in robots and medical devices, to AI that builds its own verified knowledge base.
 The discipline layer is the foundation.
 Everything starts here.

 How It Works